 2.4.1 Overview

-The biota of Northeastern forests is always changing, but the magnitude and pace of change are accelerated by disturbances such as forest harvesting, climate change and species invasions.
+The magnitude and pace of change in forest biota are accelerated by disturbances such as forest harvesting, climate change and species invasions.
 Several aspects of the long-term record of biotic change at HBR motivate the proposed research in this section.
 First, the HBR forests are subject to multiple interacting drivers that alter the structure and species composition in complex ways.
-Climate change, natural successional dynamics, nutrient depletion due to chronic acid deposition, and the introduced beech bark disease are simultaneously affecting the dynamics of the forest.
-In the near future, two new introduced pests, emerald ash borer and hemlock woolly adelgid, are likely to have severe effects of white ash and eastern hemlock populations.
-This combination of novel stressors demands both new measurements and a more encompassing conceptual model of vegetation dynamics.
+Climate change, natural successional dynamics, nutrient depletion due to chronic acid deposition, and introduced diseases are simultaneously affecting the dynamics of the forest.
+In the near future, two new introduced pests, emerald ash borer and hemlock woolly adelgid, are likely to have severe effects..
 In the headwater streams, the decline of a top predator, the salamander Gyrinophilus porphyriticus, may restructure the stream food web.
-The studies proposed below address questions that arise from these trends.
+These trends demand new measurements and a more encompassing models of forest ecosystem dynamics.

 2.4.2 Vegetation dynamics (Contributes to synthesis question 3.
 Research team: Battles, Fahey, Cleavitt, Matthes…)

 Results from our network of long-term vegetation plots contradict a fundamental premise of the original Hubbard Brook model of ecosystem dynamics – “the shifting mosaic steady state”.
-As conceived by Bormann and Likens (1979), the end point of succession in northern hardwood forests is defined by vegetational stability where the competitively superior trees species, namely sugar maple and American beech, replace themselves over time.
+As conceived by Bormann and Likens (1979), the end point of succession in northern hardwood forests is defined by vegetation stability where the competitively superior tree species, sugar maple and American beech, replace themselves over time.
 However these expectations no longer hold.
-For example, we have documented a trend toward increased beech dominance (4% increase in relative abundance over the last 15 years) largely at the expense of sugar maple (2.3% decrease over the same time).
-Even more pronounced is the proportional increase () in beech in the young adult size class (10-30 cm), which represents the canopy of the future (van Doorn 2014).
-Drivers of these changes include the depletion of soil mineral nutrients due to acid rain (Likens et al. 1996, Battles et al. 2014), which favors beech over the more nutrient-demanding maple, and the progression of beech bark disease (Lovett et al. 2006), which kills mature beech but increases sapling production through root sprouting.
+For example, a remarkable proportional increase (up to X%) in American beech in the young adult size class (10-30 cm) in the HBR forest represents a radical shift in the canopy of the future (van Doorn 2014).
+Drivers of these changes include the depletion of soil nutrients due to acid rain (Likens et al. 1996, Battles et al. 2014), which favors beech over the more nutrient-demanding maple, and the progression of beech bark disease (Lovett et al. 2006), which kills mature beech but increases sapling production through root sprouting.

-The complex interplay of these novel perturbations fundamentally alters the biogeophysical template that governs population, community and ecosystem processes.
-As a consequence, we propose a revision to our conceptual model that accommodates transient as well as steady-state dynamics.
+Such profound shifts in forest structure and composition will alter the biogeophysical template that governs other population, community and ecosystem processes.
+We propose a revision to our conceptual model that accommodates such transient as well as steady-state dynamics.
 We build on the hierarchical-response framework (HRF) proposed by Smith et al. (2009).
 Evidence from HBR suggests that directional change through time is characterized by multiple stepped responses (FIG. 17:HRF).
 Initially the consequence of chronic stress is limited to individual responses (e.g., reduced growth) that do not immediately translate into changes in ecosystem function (FIG.17A).
-As the stressor persists, demographic trends in tree species are manifested as a re-ordering of species composition (FIG. 17B).
+As the stressor persists, demographic trends in tree species manifest as a re-ordering of species composition (FIG. 17B).
 These shifts in community composition modify ecosystem function (e.g., declines in productivity sensu Smith et al. 2015).
-Continued exposure (or the inclusion of additional stressors) can result in the introduction of new species via immigration (FIG. 17C) that exacerbate trajectories of decline.
-The co-occurrence of an episodic disturbance likely would accelerate directional changes already underway (FIG. 17D).
+Continued exposure (or the inclusion of additional stressors) can result in the introduction of new species via immigration (FIG. 17C) that amplify trajectories of decline.
+The co-occurrence of an episodic disturbance (e.g., windstorms) likely would accelerate directional changes already underway (FIG. 17D).